A French diplomat saved an Afghan refugee’s pet bird. Now it says ‘bonjour’ and has become a symbol of hope.

-It all began when a young woman, who he called “Alia”, fled Afghanistan amid the deadly fallout from the U.S. withdrawal and the Taliban’s takeover.
+It all began when a young woman, whom he called “Alia,” fled Afghanistan amid the deadly fallout from the U.S. withdrawal and the Taliban’s takeover.
 She was one of the lucky ones — eligible to be resettled in France.

 But when she arrived at Abu Dhabi’s Al Dhafra air base, a stopover point where Afghans were processed by the French military and then flown to France, she encountered a problem.
 She was told that her pet bird, a myna named Juji that she had fought to get out of Afghanistan with her safely, could not accompany her on the flight due to sanitary regulations.